-She has presented her work in venues including Fazakas Gallery (Vancouver), Madrona Gallery (Victoria) and has exhibited across Canada in Montréal, Victoria, Vancouver and Toronto, as well as internationally in Seattle.
-In 2022, Carollyne was awarded a Governor General’s Gold Medal for her MFA thesis.
-Most recently, her art research has been published in Ecocene: Cappadocia Journal of Environmental Humanities and becoming-Feral, a print and digital publication creatively exploring the relations between humans/other-animals.
+She is represented by Fazakas Gallery (Vancouver), Madrona Gallery (Victoria) and has exhibited across Canada, as well as internationally.
+Most recently, Carollyne was awarded the Governor General Academic Gold Medal for her MFA thesis.
+Her art research has been published in Ecocene: Cappadocia Journal of Environmental Humanities and becoming-Feral, a print and digital publication creatively exploring the relations between humans and other animals.
+She also presented her paper, Squirrealism: Psychometry (IIC) in Artistic Practice, at the 2023 Multispecies Methods Research Symposium: Intuitive Interspecies Communication, University of Saskatchewan, discussing multispecies relations in urban environments.

 Yardley has garnered all levels of press in Canada, featured by Canadian Art Magazine, Border Crossings, The Globe and Mail, The National Post, CTV News, CBC Radio, and the covers of several books and magazines.
 She was also successful in maintaining her registered trademark Carollyne® after being subjected to an expungement proceeding by a large U.S. toy manufacturer.

-#synanthropes #squirrealism #transgene #oddkin #collaboration #urbananimals #sharedspace #biodiversity #symbiogenesis #sympoiesis #kinship #animality #hybrids #anti-colonialism and #animality #plastickin
+#synanthropes #squirrealism #transgene #intuitiveinterspeciescommunication #collaboration #urbananimals #biodiversity #sympoiesis #kinship #animality #hybrid #anti-colonialism

 EDUCATION